 “Between its location, demographics, and building quality, the 17 South Apartments asset fits perfectly with our growing portfolio,” said West Shore President, Lee Rosenthal.
 “Our success in Columbia, South Carolina, and the continued growth in Charleston, makes us confident about expanding to this exciting market.”

 Multifamily community in Lady Lake adds to West Shore’s expanding portfolio

-August 11, 2021 — West Shore LLC, a multifamily real estate investment firm, has achieved a portfolio milestone of owning and operating more than 10,000 units, and continues to expand with the acquisition of Parkside at East Village, a brand-new Class A community near The Villages in Florida.
+August 11, 2021 — West Shore, a multifamily real estate investment firm, has achieved a portfolio milestone of owning and operating more than 10,000 units, and continues to expand with the acquisition of Parkside at East Village, a brand-new Class A community near The Villages in Florida.
 Effective immediately, the property will be renamed Parker at East Village.
 West Shore owns and operates fourteen other properties in Florida.